folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 ### Patrons

-As specified in the module metadata (see above), this is the module's root component, used when the the URL's path begins with the `/patrons` route.
+As specified in the module metadata (see above), this is the module's root component, used when the URL's path begins with the `/patrons` route.
 Its sole purpose is to display the top bar and delegate the main area underneath of the patron router.